-Secondly, bidding on your brand name is cheap.
+Bidding on your brand name is cheap.
 Really cheap.
 Adwords, and most other PPC platforms, operate a quality score system that allows significantly lowered bid prices for highly relevant pages.
-Your website is obviously going to be far more relevant that a competitor’s page on your brand name (misspelled or otherwise) which means you’ll enjoy an incredibly low cost per click.
-What’s more, paid search does not – contrary to popular belief – simply cannibalise your organic traffic.
-Google themselves have published figures showing that nearly 90% of PPC ad traffic will not be replaced by organic visitors if the ads are paused – definitely food for thought.
+Your website is obviously going to be far more relevant than a competitor’s page on your brand name, which means you’ll enjoy an incredibly low cost per click.

 The final argument is saturation.
-A significant percentage of search engine users are distinctly lazy and will only click on sponsored ads, especially if they are shopping with card in hand to make an immediate purchase.
-While there is a (much smaller) camp of searchers who will only click on organic results by principle, it is the lazy top spot clickers that form a majority in the marketplace which means you need to make sure you’re sitting where they’ll be clicking – and that means brand name bidding so that you dominate the entire search engine results page, organic and sponsored, for your most valuable paying customers.
+Most search engine users will click on the first relevant link they see - whether it is paid or organic.
+While there is a tiny camp of searchers who will only click on organic results by principle, it would be mad to ignore the vast majority in the marketplace, which means you need to make sure you’re sitting where they’ll be clicking.
+That means you need to cover as much of the first page results as possible, which includes brand name bidding to reach the most valuable searchers.

 ExtraDigital can help with your branded or non-branded PPC efforts, whether they are in English or any other language.
 Call us today on 01227 686898 or fill out a contact form to find out how we can show return on investment from your PPC accounts.